AlonSpinner/basic_rust_raytracer/README.md

 ## Raytracing tutorial for basic rust

+Made a raytracer in rust! cool!

 Followed bheisler's code and blog.
 Some is is inspired by his code, and some is a complete copy.
-I retained his license in this repo
+I retained his license in this repo.
-Made a raytracer in rust! cool!

 ![balls](balls_rgb.png)